Nukesor/webhook-server/README.md

     This procedure is based on Github's webhook secret system.
 (Github says to use a hex key, but they interpret it as UTF8 -.-)
     Python example: `hmac.new(key, payload, hashlib.sha1)`
     Ruby example: `OpenSSL::HMAC.hexdigest("SHA1", key, payload)`
-- `X-Hub-Signature`: This is the default of Github's webhooks and is a fallback, if `Signature` is not specified.
+- `X-Hub-Signature`: This is the default of Github's webhooks and a fallback, if `Signature` isn't provided.